nasa/HyperCP/README.md

 -Frame Type - ShutterLight/ShutterDark/Not Required can be selected.
 This is used to specify shutter frame type (ShutterLight/ShutterDark) for dark correction.

 For each calibration file:
 Click 'Enable' to enable the calibration file.
-Select the frame type used for dark data correction, light data, or 'Not Required' for navigational and ancillary data.
-Each radiometer will require two calibration files (light and dark).
-Data from the GPS and SATNAV instruments is interpreted using the corresponding Telemetry Definition Files ('.tdf').
+Select the frame type used for dark data correction, light data, or 'Not Required' for navigational and ancillary data. in version 1.0.b, each radiometer will require two calibration files (light and dark).
+Data from the GPS and SATNAV instruments are interpreted using the corresponding Telemetry Definition Files ('.tdf').

 As you create your new Configuration, CAL/TDF files are copied from their selected locations into the /Config directory within an automatically created sub-directory named for the Configuration (i.e. KORUS.cfg results in /Config/KORUS_Calibration/[calibration & TDF files]).

 Level 1A through Level 2 processing configurations are adjusted in the Configuration window.
 If you are reading this for the first time, the Configuration Window is a good reference to accompany the discussion below regarding processing. *The values set in the configuration file should be considered carefully.
 They will depend on your viewing geometry and desired quality control thresholds.
 Do not use default values without consideration.* Level 1d includes a module that can be launched from the Configuration window to assist with data deglitching parameter selection ('Anomaly Analysis').
+Spectral filters are also plotted in L2 to help with filter parameterization factors.
 More details with citations and default setting descriptions are given below.
 A separate module to assist in the creation of SeaBASS output files is launched in Level 1E processing, and applied to L1E and L2 SeaBASS output as described below.

 Click 'Save' or 'Save As' to save the configuration file.
+If SeaBASS output is selected, a pop-up will remind the user to update the SeaBASS header prior to saving the configuration file.
 The configuration files are saved to the /Config directory under the HyperInSPACE main directory with a .cfg extension.
-A window will remind the user to update the SeaBASS Header information if appropriate.

 ### Processing Overview

 It will be helpful to set your 'Input Data Parent' and 'Output Data Parent' directories from the Main window.
-As an example, one could use a cruise directory containing RAW HyperSAS data as the Input Parent Directory, and then create another directory to use as the Output Parent Directory when processing from L0.
+As an example, one could use a cruise directory containing RAW HyperSAS data as the Input Parent Directory, and then create another directory to use as the Output Parent Directory when processing from L0 (raw binary).
 Once L0 processing is complete, the user can change the input directory to match the output, and files will be automatically sorted by processing level in the automatically created sub-directories (i.e. the software automatically creates and looks for L1A, L1B, L1C, L1D, L1E, and L2 directories under the parent directory).
 If not selected, the Input/Output parent directories will default to the /Data directory within HyperInSPACE.
-Your Main window set-up (including configuration file, Input/Output directories, and Ancillary File) will be saved in Config/main.config and reopened the next time you launch Main.py.
+Your Main window set-up (including configuration file, Input/Output directories, and Ancillary File) will be saved in Config/main.config using the Save button or upon closing the Main window, and reopened the next time you launch Main.py.

 Process the data by clicking on one of the buttons for single-level or multi-level processing.
 A file selection dialogue will appear.
-Multiple data files can be processed together (successively) by selecting them together in the GUI (Shift- or Ctrl- click, or Ctrl-A for all).
+Multiple data files can be processed together (successively) by selecting them together in the GUI (e.g. Shift- or Ctrl- click, or Ctrl-A for all, depending on your platform).
 Input files will be checked for match to expected input level (e.g. L1A file input for for L1B processing).
 Multi-level processing works the same as single-level by processing each input raw file through all levels before moving on to the next raw file.
 However, it will only continue with a given file if the preceding level was created immediately (within 1 minute) prior.
 In other words, if -- due to changes in QA/QC parameterization -- a file is entirely discarded at a given level, but an old file of the same name still exists in that directory, it will be ignored, and processing for that file will be terminated for higher levels.

-*Bug: When running in MacOS, the Open File dialog window remains frozen open during processing, and closes once complete.*
+*Bug: When running in MacOS, the Open File dialog window remains frozen open during processing, and closes once complete.
+Suggestions welcome...*

-*Bug: Very occasionally, when running the program for the first time, the first RAW binary data file opened for processing is not read in properly.
+*Bug: Very rarely, when running the program for the first time, the first RAW binary data file opened for processing is not read in properly.
 Processing will fail with the error message: [filename] does not match expected input level for outputing L2.
-The file will process properly if run a second time (assuming it is a healthy file).*
+The file will process properly if run a second time (assuming it is a healthy file).
+Cause unknown.*

 #### Level 1A - Preprocessing

 Process data from raw binary (Satlantic HyperSAS '.RAW' collections) to L1A (Hierarchical Data Format 5 '.hdf').
 Calibration files and the RawFileReader.py script allow for interpretation of raw data fields, which are read into HDF objects.

-**Solar Zenith Angle Filter**: prescreens data for high SZA (low solar elevation) to exclude files which may have been collected post-dusk or pre-dawn from further processing. *Triggering the SZA threshold will skip the entire file, so don't be overly conservative with this selection.* Further screening for SZA min/max is available in L2 processing.
+**Solar Zenith Angle Filter**: prescreens data for high SZA (low solar elevation) to exclude files which may have been collected post-dusk or pre-dawn from further processing. *Triggering the SZA threshold will skip the entire file, not just samples within the file, so do not be overly conservative with this selection, particularly for files collected over a long period.* Further screening for SZA min/max at a sample level is available in L2 processing.
 **Default: 60 degrees (e.g. Brewin et al., 2016)**

 #### Level 1B

 Process data from L1A to L1B.
 Factory calibrations are applied and data arranged in a standard HDF5 format.

 L1B Format:
-*Data being processed from non-HyperSAS SOLARTRACKER systems should be formatted to match L1B in order to be successfully processed to L2 in HyperInSPACE.* An example of a L1B HDF file is provided in /Data for reference.
-Datasets are grouped by instrument and contain their data in an array called .data.
-For example, latitude data is stored in the group 'GPS' under LATPOS.data.
-Data should also contain 'dtype', a list of column headers strings (e.g. wavelength, see example file).
+*Data being processed from non-HyperSAS SOLARTRACKER systems should be formatted in HDF5 to match L1B in order to be successfully processed to L2 in HyperInSPACE.* An example of an L1B HDF file is provided in /Data for reference.
+Datasets are grouped by instrument and contain their data in an array referenced '.data'.
+For example, latitude data is stored in the group 'GPS' under 'LATPOS.data'.
+Data should also contain 'dtype', a list of column headers strings (e.g. the wavelength of sample '304.37', or for many instruments simply 'NONE' if the data is already well described in the group name; see example file).
 The following datasets and attributes and groups are generally required:

 Root level attributes: